gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 In the visibility system,
 the qualification is weakness.
-It makes the claim less shareable.
+It makes the claim less shareable, less usable, less interesting.
-Less usable.
-Less interesting.

-The careful expert is outcompeted by the reckless confident one — not because the reckless one is right but because they are more visible.
+The careful expert is outcompeted by the reckless confident one, not because the reckless one is right but because they are more visible.

-**The genuinely novel:**
+And the genuinely novel is selected against.

 Genuinely new ideas are initially incomprehensible to most people.

-The novel idea requires new concepts — new vocabulary, new frameworks, a restructuring of existing categories.
+The novel idea requires new concepts: new vocabulary, new frameworks, a restructuring of existing categories.